<img src="//bat.bing.com/action/0?ti=4012132&amp;Ver=2" height="0" width="0" style="display:none; visibility: hidden;">

 Posted by Eric H. Happe

-On February 26, 2022, at 10:00 AM Central, Center for Advanced Legal Studies will hold its 69th Commencement Ceremony for graduates of its paralegal programs.
-This will be the fourth commencement ceremony held virtually due to the global COVID-19 pandemic, and CALS is dedicated to making it a special event for graduates and their friends and families.
+On Saturday, February 18, 2023, at 10:00 AM Central, Center for Advanced Legal Studies (CALS) will hold its 71st Commencement Ceremony for graduates of its paralegal programs.
+Due to the large number of graduates who reside outside of the Houston area, this event will return to a virtual live stream to better acknowledge the accomplishments of all graduates.
+As always, CALS is committed to making this a special event for graduates and their friends and families.

-A total of 121 paralegal credentials will be conferred.
-Paralegal Certificates will be awarded to 102 graduates, and Associate of Applied Science Degrees will be awarded to 19 graduates.
-Congratulations graduates on your hard work, dedication, and accomplishment.
-Your perseverance under the added difficulties imposed by a global pandemic has earned you the everlasting respect and admiration of us all.
+A total of 80 paralegal credentials will be conferred.
+Paralegal Certificates will be awarded to 64 graduates, and Associate of Applied Science Degrees will be awarded to 16 graduates.
+Congratulations graduates on your hard work, dedication, and accomplishments.

 The event will be moderated by CALS' Director of Outreach and Career Services, Tami Riggs, with contributions from members of CALS faculty and staff.